royliuyu/Corun-AI-client-server/README.md

  - Option 2.
 Corun single training and single inference on server, client send inference request
    - Run server.py on server
    - Run client.py on client
  - Option 3.
-Corun single train and single inference on one machine (profiler will be run concurrently as well) on server:
+Profile CPU and GPU on server side, with main.py and profiler.py
-   - Setup models in config.json
+   - Setup models in config.json (Decide if use any training or inference model run during profiling.
+Set "None" if not need.)
-   - Run main.py
+   - Setup profile number (1 instance/second) with variable profiling_num in main.py
-   - Associated model's program in model folder will be called
+   - Result will be saved in folder of result/log/$datatime